Intracto/buildozer/README.md

 js:
   - src: js/**/*.js
     dest: dest/js
+js-concat:
+  - src: js/concat/*.js
+    name: all.js
+    dest: dest/js
 ```

 If you want to configure your own paths, you can run `buildozer config` to generate a `.buildozerrc` in your folder and change the paths however you like.
 The `src_base_path`

+## Concat

+If you want to combine multiple `.js` files into one file, you can drop the files in `js/concat` and buildozer will combine them all into a single `all.js` file.
+The files themselves are also compiled to the destination folder for whenever they need to be used stand alone.

 ## RFS